RanaAlz/Linear-Regression-Project/README.md

 # Linear-Regression-Project
- The nutrition industry is currently experiencing huge growth.
-Increasing awareness of how diet affects health.
-Set against a backdrop of busy lifestyles and global health concerns, the nutrition market looks set to skyrocket as people look for quick and easy solutions.
-From this point we get inspiration to talk about nutrition and health market and predict price of it.
+The Face Creams industry is currently experiencing huge growth,The Market looks set to skyrocket as people look for quick and easy solutions and Price manipulation
+By doing web scrubbing from IHERB.com

 ### Design:
-Is to use a linear regression model to predict nutrition prices based on listing features.
+Is to use a polynomial regression model to predict nutrition prices based on listing features.
 ### Data:
 To acquire the data, we used web scraping on iHerb website.
 By doing web scrubbing from IHERB.com